“Eat once a day.” “Eat six times a day.” “Never eat,” “always eat,” “eat like our ancestors did,” or “eat like your favorite influencer does.”

 Think of the migrating motor complex like a housekeeper.
 If the housekeeper doesn’t show up or does an incomplete job, bacteria and pathogens have an easier time populating the gut.

-So, that being said, ensuring that your migrating motor complex does its job thoroughly is key to a healthy microbiome.
+So, that being said, ensuring that your MMC does its job thoroughly is key to a healthy microbiome.

 You might ask – how do we ensure the migrating motor complex can do its job?
 Let’s take a look.